Anish-M-code/PyPass/README.md

 ```
 pip install passwordsgo
 ```
-Then To get started , simply type :-
+Then to get started , simply type :-

 ```
 passwordsgo
 ```
+ To run program by directly downloading from github refer [ Instructions](/Install.md) here.

  ### Main Features and Highlights
  * It is fully Open Source!